-Most of us think we are in control of our thoughts, desires and aspirations, but science begs to differ.
-What we actually do have control over, our conscious mind, makes up only about 5% of our behaviors.
-Surprisingly, it is our unconscious mind that controls 95% of the things we do, say, feel and think.
-(1) Of course, a good chunk of the unconscious mind is busy blinking and breathing, but the overwhelming majority of our behaviors stem from our unconscious, unaware mind.
+Most of us think we’re in control of our thoughts, desires, and aspirations, but science begs to differ.
+What we actually do have control over—our conscious mind—controls only ~5% of our behaviors.
+Surprisingly, it is our unconscious mind that controls 95% of what we do, say, feel, and think.1

-We have created a reward-based culture that too often finds it’s only satisfaction from the stimulation of our senses through the latest action movie, the new house, car, job, partner or, of course, eating or going shopping – which all raise dopamine levels.
-Yoga and Ayurveda are Vedic sciences aimed at increasing self-awareness so that we can take action-steps to free ourselves from childlike patterns of behavior that are still expressing themselves in our adult lives.
+We have created a reward-based culture that too often finds its only satisfaction from the stimulation of our senses through the latest action movie, the new house, car, job, partner or, of course, eating or going shopping.
+Yoga and Ayurveda are Vedic sciences aimed at increasing self-awareness so that we can take transformational action steps to free ourselves from these childlike patterns.